gruntwork-io/docs/docs/2.0/docs/library/tutorials/customizing-modules.md

-# Customizing Modules
+# Customizing modules

 We strive to keep the Infrastructure as Code Library flexible and generic enough to address common use cases.
 However, there may be scenarios where you need to customize a module to meet a specific requirement or comply with a company policy restricting pulling code from external sources.
 In these cases, you can fork the code to your organization or submit a pull request to add the desired functionality.

-## Creating a Wrapper Module
+## Creating a wrapper module

 Suppose you need to extend a Gruntwork module, set default variable values, or control which variables and outputs are exposed.
 In that case, we recommend creating a wrapper module in your Git repositories.